BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/mordor.md

 - **Wall-breaker** `ACTIVE`

-When rolling To Wound against a Siege Target, make two To Wound rolls and [pick][Pick] the highest.
+When rolling To Wound against a Siege Target, make two To Wound rolls and pick the highest.
 Also, a successful To Wound roll against a Siege Target will do D3 Wounds rather than 1.

 **Mordor Orc Siege Crew**